camjw/HugeQuiz/README.md

-# Quizlet
+# HugeQuiz

 This repository is a multiple choice quiz game created in Ruby.
 Players answer as many questions as they can without running out of lives, and then can see their score in a leaderboard if they scored highly enough.
+Note that this quiz is not particularly huge, but the questions have been scraped from another quiz with initials HQ.

 ## Getting Started

 This app is a Ruby app, so the user must have Ruby installed as well as Bundler, to download the correct gems.